cozy-fox/supreme-tuning/SSL-CHANGES-SUMMARY.md

-# 🔒 SSL Configuration - Changes Summary
+# 🔒 SSL Configuration - Changes Summary (Self-Signed Certificates)

 ## What Was Done

-Your Supreme Tuning Next.js project now has **complete SSL/HTTPS support** configured and ready to use!
+Your Supreme Tuning Next.js project now has **complete SSL/HTTPS support** using **self-signed certificates** - perfect for local development or when you don't have a domain!

 ---